kosich/rxjs-proxify/README.md

 ## 🤝 Want to collaborate on this package?

-I'll be happy to see your contribution!
+I'll be glad to see your contribution!

 Please create an issue before submiting a PR — we'll be able to discuss it first!

+See you!

 ## Enjoy 🙂